-The filling of the gas tank should only be carried out in a well-ventilated area, where there are no naked lights or other lighted locomotives close by.
+The filling of the gas tank should only be carried out in a well ventilated area, where there are no naked lights or other lighted locomotives close by.
 Ordinary Butane or Iso-butane gas (as used in gas cigarette lighters) is the preferred fuel, though for economy, the larger canisters as used for blowlamps or camping stoves etc. are better.
 The larger canisters have an EN417 threaded self sealing valve on top and require a special adapter to couple up to the filler valve on the locomotive.
-A Gas Filler Adapter is obtainable from your local garden railway supplier or direct from ROUNDHOUSE.
-Mixed gasses are also available and may be used if ordinary butane or iso-butane are not available, but see the 'Gas System' section for more information on this subject.
+A special brass gas filler adapter is obtainable from your local garden railway supplier or direct from ROUNDHOUSE.

+Mixed gasses are also available and may be used if ordinary butane or Iso-butane are not available, but see 'Gas System' section for more information on this subject.

-Before attempting to fill the gas tank, make sure that the gas control valve is closed by turning it clockwise and that there are no other operating locomotives or naked flames nearby.
+Before attempting to fill the gas tank, make sure that the gas control valve is closed by turning it clockwise.